ROTGP/auth-sodium/docs/README.md

 without an extension.
 Some objectives of the package:
   * use modern security standards
   * provide stateless RESTful API asymmetric authentication
-  * remove complexity of clients having to request/renew tokens
+  * remove complexity of clients having to request/manage/renew tokens
-  * remove the need of sending sensitive credentials (such as passwords) to the server
+  * remove the need for sending sensitive credentials (such as passwords) to the server
   * offload memory/cpu intensive work (such as [slow password hashing](https://en.wikipedia.org/wiki/Key_derivation_function#Password_hashing)) from the server to the client
   * manage
     [nonces](https://en.wikipedia.org/wiki/Cryptographic_nonce)
-    transparently
+    transparently and automatically
   * throttle and block malicious users
   * highly customizable
   * non-invasive